 6. May Help Reduce Inflammation

-Dr. Kara has this to say about how MCTs affect the symptoms of Alzheimer’s disease.
+Dr. Kara has this to say about how MCTs affect the symptoms of Alzheimer’s diseasei Xalso known as senile dementia.
+It is a condition where people lose their memory. and Parkinson’s disease.

 “Chronic inflammation is the root of all evil.
-Many health issues such as heart disease, cancer, diabetes, and cognitive disorders like dementia and Alzheimer’s, start with inflammation.
+Many health issues such as heart disease, cancer, diabetes, and cognitive disorders like dementiai Xa condition where humans lose control over their abilities to remember, speak, solve problems and others which interferes with their daily life. and Alzheimer’s, start with inflammation.
 MCT oil can serve as an anti-inflammatory because it can help break down pro-inflammatory cytokines.”

-A study reported an improvement of cognitive function in people with Alzheimer’s with a dosage of 30g of MCT oil per day (6).
+A study reported an improvement in brain function in people with Alzheimer’s with a dosage of 30g of MCT oil per day (6).
+It might also be beneficial for people with epilepsy.

 How can you best extract these benefits?
 The next segment talks about using MCT oil in a keto diet.